ying-teaching/python-book/misc/learn-programming.md

-# Learning Progressional Programming from Scratch
+# Learning Professional Programming from Scratch

 This article is based on [Teach Yourself Computer Science](https://teachyourselfcs.com/).
 For absolute beginners or students from other majors (economics, biology, communcation, etc), some supplementary materails and alternatives are added.